ISCHEMIC STROKE / ACUTE THERAPY

 • always exclude isodense SDH ⇒ high risk of bleeding complications!!

-• imaging methods may help confirm true stroke (CTA/MRA, CTP/MRP, DWI)
+• advanced imaging modalities can help confirm true stroke (CTA/MRA, CTP/MRP, DWI)

-• seizures are a common stroke mimic, but may also be present in acute stroke patients as well (seizure at stroke onset)
+• seizures are a common stroke mimic but may also occur in the acute phase of a stroke (seizure at the onset of stroke)

-• evidence of occlusion on CTA or CTP or early signs of ischemia on NCCT may help to confirm the stroke
+• evidence of vascular occlusion on CTA or CTP, or early signs of ischemia on NCCT, may help confirm a stroke diagnosis

-• particularly in more severe deficits, it is probably a bigger mistake to withhold IVT in a patient with stroke than to thrombolyse mimics.
-The risk of thrombolysis-related bleeding in seizure is very low (as it is generally for all mimics) [Polymeris, 2019]
+• particularly in the case of severe deficit, withholding IVT is likely a greater error than administering thrombolysis to mimics.
+The risk of thrombolysis-related bleeding in the context of seizure is very low (as it is for all mimics in general) [Polymeris, 2019]

 • according to a meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT indicated by advanced imaging is safe and effective [Thomalla, 2020]

-• if the patient is a candidate for both IVT and MT, then IVT is more likely to be performed before MT (ESO Guidelines 2021 expert consensus)
+• if the patient is a candidate for both IVT and MT, IVT is more likely to be performed before MT (consensus) (ESO guidelines 2021)

-• IVT can be performed in WUS patients who have (according to guidelines):
+• IVT can be performed in WUS patients who meet the following criteria (according to guidelines):

-• evidence of penumbra on multimodal CT (criteria used in the EXTEND trial) (ESO 2021)
+• evidence of penumbra on multimodal CT (EXTEND trial criteria) (ESO guidelines 2021)

-• ESO 2021 guidelines do not recommend IVT in the 4.5-9h time window after stroke onset or in WUS based on NCCT alone
+• the ESO 2021 guidelines do not recommend IVT in the 4.5-9 hour window or WUS based solely on NCCT

 • this section applies to